ThatStella7922/landing/README.md

 I was running into issues when customizing it, so I challenged myself to get the same look while doing a complete rewrite from scratch.
 No ready-made frameworks, no code from the old site, just a fresh start.
 Overall, I think it's come out pretty well.

 The site attempts to maintain compatibility with older browsers and operating systems, and as such it doesn't require HTTPS and will load on Android 5-era versions of the Android WebView, iOS 6 MobileSafari, IE9, etc. with "good enough" compatibility.
+It'll even be functional (albeit not very pretty) on IE**5**.

 I appreciate suggestions and new ideas for this website, as it's what most people first see from me.
 Create GitHub issues as needed, and I'll try to look into things.